 Effortless & Half-Up

 If you don't have time for an intricate hairstyle but you want to look like you put energy into it, clip or tie your hair in a half-up style before wrapping a bandana around the section.
 Major statement, minimal effort.

-The new best hairstyle for greasy-hair days.
-To get the look, fold your bandana in half and place the straight edge right below your hairline on your forehead, and tie the corners around so it holds down the back corner of the bandana triangle.
+This is the new best hairstyle for greasy-hair days.
+To get the look, fold your bandana in half and place the straight edge right below your hairline on your forehead, then tie the corners around so it holds down the back corner of the bandana triangle.